Bijar (city): Architecture

-The historical fort of Qam Cheqay (45 km NE of Bijar) probably dates back to the Median era and is the oldest castle in the Kurdistan province.
-The castle had been used until the Sasanid era and it is an example of the ancient architecture of Kurdistan.
+The historic fort of Qam Cheqay (45 km NE of Bijar) probably dates back to the Median era and is the oldest castle in Kurdistan province.
+The castle had been used until the Sasanian era and it is an example of the ancient architecture of Kurdistan.

 Another historical building, Emamzadeh Aqil, located in Hasan Abad (Yasukand) 45 km east of Bijar, is one of the remaining Seljuk buildings.
 This square building (6*6.5 m) with a collapsed dome houses Islamic religious texts written in Kufic script.

 During the Mongol invasion of Iran in the 13th century, Genghis Khan (1162–1227) occupied Bijar and built Genghis Castle near the city.
 It is now a ruin on the Bijar—Sanandaj road.

 Bijar's bazaar, with its unique design, is one of the attractions of the city.
 The roofed bazaar built in the Qajar era is much younger than the old Safavid-era bazaar of Sanandaj, the Kurdistan capital.
 The bazaar of Bijar consists of a main north–south roofed pathway, an eastern section (Timcheh-e Haj Shahbaz) and a western section (Timcheh-e Amir Toman).